cwcentral/CarND-Capstone/README.md

-# CarND-Capstone

-**NOTE: This project was built natively on Ubuntu Ubuntu 17.10 using ROS Melodic Morenia.**
+**NOTE: This project was built natively on Ubuntu 17.10 using ROS Melodic Morenia.**

 **Hardware specs are:**
  1. Intel® Core™ i7-4710HQ CPU @ 2.50GHz × 8**
  2. GeForce GTX 760/PCIe/SSE2 -- NOT USED Due to ROS conflicts!

+# CarND-Capstone

 In this project, we configure and execute a system itegrated solution that runs in a simulator and on Udacity's Carla automobile.